ibm-cloud-docs/sap-reference-architecture/sap-ra-sap-application-faqs.md

 ## Where can I find the SAP applications that are certified within SAP NetWeaver?
 {: faq}

 The SAP Business Suite, including SAP S/4HANA and SAP Business Warehouse on HANA, are supported.
-For specific applications, check the [SAP Product Availability Matrix](https://support.sap.com/en/release-upgrade-maintenance.html){: external} and [SAP Notes](https://support.sap.com/en/index.html){: external}.
+For specific applications, see the [SAP Product Availability Matrix](https://support.sap.com/en/release-upgrade-maintenance.html){: external} and [SAP Notes](https://support.sap.com/en/index.html){: external}.
 Both require an SAP S-user ID to access content.

 ## Can I run non-SAP NetWeaver applications, such as SAP Hybris and SAP BusinessObjects?
 {: faq}

 SAP BusinessObjects is certified to run on virtual servers within the {{site.data.keyword.cloud}}.
 For more information, see [SAP Note 2279688](https://launchpad.support.sap.com/#/notes/2279688){: external}.
-SAP Hybris is out-of-scope for the {{site.data.keyword.cloud_notm}} SAP-Certified Infrastructure offering.
-For complex SAP implementation, {{site.data.keyword.IBM_notm}} does offer fully managed services for SAP.
+SAP Hybris is out-of-scope for the {{site.data.keyword.cloud}} SAP-Certified Infrastructure offering.
+For complex SAP implementations, {{site.data.keyword.IBM_notm}} does offer fully managed services for SAP.
 For more information, see [Managed Services for SAP Applications](https://www.ibm.com/cloud/sap/managed){: external}.

 ## Is SAP Business One supported on the SAP-certified {{site.data.keyword.baremetal_short}}?
 {: faq}

-SAP Business One is not supported on the SAP-certified {{site.data.keyword.baremetal_short}}.
+SAP Business One is not supported on the SAP-certified {{site.data.keyword.baremetal_short}} at this time.

 ## Which version of SAP NetWeaver is supported?
 {: faq}